 Burlington is blessed by its proximity to the mountains.
 (Seriously, a town nestled between mountains and a giant lake?
 What’s not to love?)
 So avid hikers will adore this area.

-If you want to go hiking near Burlington, VT, you have a range of options.
+If you want to go hiking near Burlington, VT, you have a range of options, as there are many awesome hikes in Vermont.

 For a quick hike with a rewarding view of the lake, consider Mt.
 Philo.
 This hike is located in Charlotte, VT, a 30-minute drive south of Burlington.
 The trail up Mt.
 Philo is rated as easy-moderate, and is a 1.9 mi loop.